Jake-Shadle/xwin/README.md

 `cargo install xwin --locked`

+#### Features

+`xwin` provides two feature toggles used to decide which TLS implementation to use

+* `rustls` (default) - Uses [`rustls`](https://github.com/rustls/rustls) for TLS
+* `native-tls` - Uses [`native-tls`](https://github.com/sfackler/rust-native-tls) for TLS.
+Note that on platforms where OpenSSL is used it is always built from source.

 ### From tarball

 You can download a prebuilt binary from the [Releases](https://github.com/Jake-Shadle/xwin/releases).
 Note that only `x86_64-unknown-linux-musl` builds are provided.

 ## Usage

-- `--accept-license` - Doesn't display the prompt to accept the license.
+* `--accept-license` - Doesn't display the prompt to accept the license.
 You can also set the `XWIN_ACCEPT_LICENSE=1` environment variable
-- `--arch <arch>` - The architectures to include [default: x86_64]  [possible values: x86, x86_64, aarch, aarch64].
+* `--arch <arch>` - The architectures to include [default: x86_64]  [possible values: x86, x86_64, aarch, aarch64].
 Note that I haven't fully tested aarch/64 nor x86 so there _might_ be issues with them, please file an issue if you encounter problems with them.
-- `--cache-dir <cache-dir>` - Specifies the cache directory used to persist downloaded items to disk.
+* `--cache-dir <cache-dir>` - Specifies the cache directory used to persist downloaded items to disk.
 Defaults to `./.xwin-cache` if not specified.
-- `-L, --log-level <level>` - The log level for messages, only log messages at or above the level will be emitted [default: info] [possible values: off, error, warn, info, debug, trace].
+* `-L, --log-level <level>` - The log level for messages, only log messages at or above the level will be emitted [default: info] [possible values: off, error, warn, info, debug, trace].
-- `--variant <variant>...` - The variants to include [default: desktop]  [possible values: desktop, onecore, spectre].
+* `--variant <variant>...` - The variants to include [default: desktop]  [possible values: desktop, onecore, spectre].
 Note that I haven't fully tested any variant except `desktop`, please file an issue if you try to use one of the others and run into issues.
 Note that there is another `store` variant that hasn't even been implemented due to it being weird and me not having a real project targeting it.
-- `--channel <channel>` - The product channel to use [default: release]
+* `--channel <channel>` - The product channel to use [default: release]
-- `--manifest-version <version>` - The version to retrieve, can either be a major version of 15 or 16, or a `<major>.<minor>` version [default: 16].
+* `--manifest-version <version>` - The version to retrieve, can either be a major version of 15 or 16, or a `<major>.<minor>` version [default: 16].
 This is the version number of the top level manifest, it's...not really tied to the underlying content.
-- `--manifest` - Specifies a top level manifest to use, rather than downloading it from Microsoft.
+* `--manifest` - Specifies a top level manifest to use, rather than downloading it from Microsoft.
 This can be used to ensure the output is reproducible.

 ### `xwin download`